p161881-droid/data_management_proj_2/README.md

 ## Visual result

-This pictures hows the number of ratings for the top 10 movies
+This pictures shows the number of ratings for the top 10 movies

 <img width="712" height="424" alt="image" src="https://github.com/user-attachments/assets/11869ebb-8538-46c8-9506-a880eb949995" />